SEMICeu/SDG-sandbox/process_and_method/terminology/README.md

 ### Data model

-A data model is an abstract model that organises elements of data and standardizes how they relate to one another.
+A data model is an abstract model that organises elements of data and standardises how they relate to one another.
 It specifies the entities, their attributes and the relationships between entities.

 ### Entity